-At this stage in our growth, our principal business objective is to obtain premarket (PMA) approval of our flagship product, MelaFind®.
-Achievement of this objective requires that we closely monitor our expenses, including compensation expenses.
-Accordingly, we seek to target our cash compensation levels at or below market and pay a significant portion of total compensation in the form of stock options.
-As we move towards FDA and other regulatory approvals, we expect to re-evaluate our compensation philosophy and establish additional performance milestones appropriate for our overall business strategy.
+At this stage in our growth, our principal business objective is the commercialization of our flagship product, MelaFind®.
+Having recently achieved FDA and CE mark approval for MelaFind® our company has entered into a new phase of corporate evolution.
+Accordingly, we seek to target our cash compensation levels at, or slightly below, market and pay a portion of total compensation in the form of stock options.
+As the commercial success of our product becomes established, we expect to re-evaluate our compensation philosophy and establish additional performance milestones appropriate for our overall business strategy.

 We utilize a compensation package for our executive officers that includes cash in the form of base pay with discretionary bonus and long-term incentive compensation in the form of stock options.
-Because of our need to conserve cash, we target the cash portion of our compensation package that is either at, or slightly below, market levels.
-However, we seek to set our level of stock option awards in line with industry comparables.
-All of our stock option grants are tied to either length of service or to the achievement of certain performance-based milestones, the most significant goal of which is approval of MelaFind® by the FDA.
-We believe these elements support our underlying philosophy of attracting and retaining talented executives while remaining within our budgetary constraints and also creating incentives which reward company-wide and individual performance and aligning the interests of our executive officers with those of our stockholders by providing our executive officers equity-based incentives to ensure motivation over the long-term.
+Based on our continuing need to conserve cash, we target the cash portion of our compensation package either at, or slightly below, market levels.
+We seek to set our level of stock option awards in line with industry comparables.
+All of our stock option grants are tied to either length of service or to the achievement of certain performance-based milestones.
+Prior to obtaining FDA approval of MelaFind® in November 2011 such approval was the Company's most significant milestone.
+Following approval, milestones that include commercialization related goals have become paramount in our option grant philosophy.
+We believe these elements support our underlying philosophy of attracting and retaining talented executives while remaining within our budgetary constraints.
+We believe in creating incentives which reward company-wide and individual performance, and aligns the interests of our executive officers with those of our stockholders by providing our executive officers equity-based incentives to ensure motivation over the long-term.